 It’s also worth cleaning the screen regularly, especially if there’s obvious dirt or residue.
 That’s not just for aesthetic reasons: contaminants can damage the display if they’re left on there long-term.

-Be use to use a cleaning wipe or spray that’s specifically designed for screens, as standard household cleaners do more harm than good.
+Be use to use a cleaning wipe or spray that’s specifically designed for screens, as standard household cleaners can do more harm than good.

 Removing Ants From Your Laptop